Troubleshooting

 Fix: use a pure-Python list comprehension:

-closes = [c["close"] for c in sdk.candles]Cause 3 - Recursive indicators not cached
+closes = [c["close"] for c in sdk.candles]Cause 3 - Recursive indicators recomputed over the full history

 "SecurityError"